jeanbourgain8/jeanbourgain8.github.io/posts/Blogsite/2023-03-08-11:19:59/index.md

 <br>
 </details>
 <br>
 Within India, I have found the research directions of Prof. Siddharth Barman at IISC interesting.
 So, I have made a note to work with him, if and when I plan to pursue my PhD in future.
-Now, in **Sept'22**, when I found that similar works (in intersection of Maths, CS & Economics) are being done from Economics standpoint at **ISI-Kolkata / Delhi**, right away I got fixated to their PhD opportunity.
-All of a sudden, I re-configured all my career plans and revived my PhD interest, which earlier was pushed back.
+Now, in **Sept'22**, when I found that similar works (in intersection of Maths, CS & Economics) are being done from Economics standpoint at **ISI-Kolkata / Delhi, IITs - Kanpur, Delhi etc.**, right away I got fixated to their PhD opportunity and re-configured all my career plans and revived my PhD interest, which earlier I've earlier pushed back.

-After this re-aligning of my interests with Economics as my primary focus from Theoretical CS, **Prof. Soumyarup now at IIT - Kanpur, Prof. Sourav Roy at ISI-Kolkata, Prof. Debasis Mishra & Prof. Arunava Sen at ISI-Delhi have become the crown jewels to my this new world**.
+After this re-aligning of my interests with Economics as my primary focus from Theoretical CS, **Prof. Soumyarup (now at IIT - Kanpur) & Prof. Sourav Roy at ISI-Kolkata, Prof. Debasis Mishra & Prof. Arunava Sen at ISI-Delhi have become the crown jewels to my this new world**.

-Among these, **Prof. Soumyarup** being young and having just finished his PhD, I believe would be more actively connected with the current research trends and relateable, providing a sense of security especially in case of issues that may arise while pursuing PhD part-time (Ex: My improper timing in admission to the PhD program etc.).
+Among these, **Prof. Soumyarup** having just finished his PhD, would be more actively connected with the current research trends and also being young, provides a sense of security especially in case of issues that may arise while pursuing PhD part-time (Ex: Currently, my improper timing in admission to the PhD program etc.).
 And, "<ins><strong>the availability of the opportunity to pursue research remotely</strong></ins>" only makes this positive feeling even more concrete.

 Altogether, PhD has always been part of my plan, it's just the matter of time (when) that's changed.